 While maintaining your results isn’t quite a walk in the park, it’s pretty close.
 It goes back to mindset – if you are happy and excited to eat well 90% of the time, you will more than likely be able to maintain great results.
 Of course, if you “let yourself go”, we all know how fast results can be lost with mindless eating and lack of exercise – very, very fast!

 It’s totally cool to go from Body Change to Maintenance as you see fit.
-The mental wiring that needs to be changed is going from Body Change to Body Destruction, which is normally how the process works – “Ok, I just killed myself for 3 months and lost 20lb of fat, now it’s time to reward myself”.
+The mental wiring that needs to be changed is going from weight loss to body destruction, which is normally how the process works – “Ok, I just killed myself for 3 months and lost 20lb of fat, now it’s time to reward myself”.
 That kind of mindset invariably leads to the yoyo effect of fat gain/loss over and over and over again.

 So where are you at?
-Body change, or maintenance?
+Weight loss (or muscle gain) or maintenance?